-Planning to #OptOutside on Black Friday like our partners at REI, but not sure how?
+Planning to #OptOutside on Black Friday, but not sure how?
 Here are a few ideas to get you started!

 1. Go for a walk with your favorite critter

 If you don't have a critter of your own, this might be a fun opportunity to volunteer at a local animal shelter.
 Of course, friends and family are good walking companions too!

 2. Participate in a clean-up (or organize your own)

 Say thanks to your local public lands agency and join our partners at REI in opting to act by picking up trash.
 You can play at the park while you clean up, too!